Suppose you are asked to design a new reliable byte-stream transport protocol…

 Correct answer: B, C, D

-Answer summary: The valid sequence number field lengths from the choices are 32 bits, 34 bits, and 36 bits.
-30 bits is too small.
+The valid offered sequence-number lengths are 32 bits, 34 bits, and 36 bits.